 We soaked 100% nitrile in water for 72 hours to see if it would absorb liquids.
 Here are the results.

-Action step: Read the technical specifications (specs), the warranty and the FAQ; don't put stock in the ambiguous trademarked names or promotional messaging.
+Action step: Skip the promotional language from a product page, and just directly to the technical specifications (specs), warranty and FAQ.
 Always be sure to ask for a free sample, and test the mat in your environment for weeks if not months.

 4. Lack of independent certification

-• The AcroMat 100-Series and NitriTuf Diamond Series is "high traction" certified by the National Floor Safety Institute.
+Example 2.
+The AcroMat 100-Series and NitriTuf Diamond Series is "high traction" certified by the National Floor Safety Institute.
 NFSI is the nationally recognized standard for measuring an ergo mat's slip resistance.
 According to NFSI, "high traction" certification has proven to reduce wet-slip claims by 50-70%.
-Certification details
+Certification details.

 Action step: Review certifications and the testing results.
 Certifications shouldn't be the end all, but understanding what they represent can help you make more informed decisions.